 On the northern foothills of the Acropolis, at the intersection of Erechtheos and Prytaneiou streets, is the church of Agioi Anargyroi, better known as the Metohi of the Holy Sepulcher of Jerusalem.
 With its picturesque courtyard and the nearby simple neoclassical building, the seat of the Exarchia of the Holy Sepulcher, is one of the most beautiful spots in Plaka, which is closely related to the celebration of the Resurrection of Christ, since here is the first place that the Holy Light arrives each year from Jerusalem.

-The church was constructed in the 17th century at a location where in antiquity was a temple of the goddess Aphrodite.
+The church was constructed in the 17th c. at a location where in antiquity was a temple of the goddess Aphrodite.
 It is constituted by the catholicon of a monastery which was founded in 1651 by the priest Dimitrios Kolokinthis, a descendant of a prominent Athenian family, who owned that piece of land.
 As a matter of fact, a document mentions that he gave all his fortune to the monastery.
 Initially it was a women’s convent and then it turned into a men’s monastery.
 When the Acropolis was besieged by the Italian admiral Morosini in 1687, the monastery was abandoned.
 In 1760 it was bought by the Exarch of the Holy Sepulcher in Athens Archimandrite Iakovos and became a Metohi of the Holy Sepulcher.
 Since that time, its cells have been the residence of the exarch, until 1858, when the seat of the exarchate of the Holy Sepulcher was constructed.
-Within the area of the monastery there were also the tombs of the Greek imperial Palaiologos family.
+Within the area of the monastery there were also the tombs of the Greek imperial Byzantine Palaiologos family.

 The templon of the church of Agioi Anargyroi, Metohi tou Panagiou Tafou.